Sample client list

 - Email: [email protected]

 Partner at Cravath, Swaine & Moore LLP

-Richard J Stark is a partner in Cravath’s litigation department.
-His practice emphasises intellectual property, antitrust and other technologically intensive litigation for both plaintiffs and defendants.
+Richard J Stark is a partner in Cravath, Swaine & Moore LLP’s litigation department.
+His practice emphasises IP, antitrust and other technologically intensive litigation for both plaintiffs and defendants.

-Mr Stark has been recognised as a leading IP practitioner by numerous professional publications, including The Legal 500, Lawdragon, US News & World Report – Best Lawyers and the Leaders League Innovation – Technology & Intellectual Property Report.
-He is chair of the Committee on Intersection of IP and Antitrust Law of the American Bar Association (ABA) Section of Intellectual Property Law.
-He has also been co-chair of the 101 Subcommittee of the ABA IP Law Section’s Patent Litigation Committee.
+Mr Stark has been recognised as a leading IP practitioner by numerous publications, including The Legal 500 US, Benchmark Litigation and Lawdragon.
+Mr Stark serves as chair of the Committee on Intersection of IP and Antitrust Law of the American Bar Association (ABA) Section of Intellectual Property Law and chair of the Antitrust Committee of the American Intellectual Property Law Association.
+He has also served as co-chair of the 101 Subcommittee of the ABA IP Law Section’s Patent Litigation Committee.

-Mr Stark received an AB from Harvard College in 1986, with a dual focus on government and computer science, a JD from New York University School of Law in 1991 and an MS in computer science from Columbia University in 2014.
+Mr Stark received an AB from Harvard College in 1986, with a dual concentration in government and computer science, a JD from the New York University School of Law in 1991 and an MS in computer science from Columbia University in 2014.